djibybalde/Kaggle-CORD19-Challenge/README.md

    * 2nd: QA model
    * 3rd: Topic modelling

-This notebook was inspired on multiple works on Kaggle and Github: `references are listed below`
+This notebook was inspired on multiple works on Kaggle and Github.